Lik-xin/Genai_Homework1/assistant_draft.md

 ## Short Introduction

-I am Lik-xin, a student who enjoys using technology to make complex information easier to understand and act on.
+I am Xinyi Li, a student who enjoys using technology to make complex information easier to understand and act on.
 I am especially drawn to tools that reduce friction in knowledge-heavy work and help people move from confusion to clarity more quickly.

 ## Area I Care About